Auditory Processing Disorder Experts in Houston and Lake Jackson

-When considered with an otherwise normal hearing level, your audiologist will be able to identify auditory processing disorder.
-APD often shows up in childhood, but testing for hearing disorders does not usually begin before ages 5-7, depending on a variety of factors, as auditory skills are still in development stages.
+When considered with an otherwise normal hearing sensitivity level, your audiologist will be able to identify auditory processing disorder.
+APD often shows up in the early years of childhood, but testing for hearing disorders does not usually begin before ages 5-7, depending on a variety of factors, as auditory skills are still in developmental stages.

 Identification in children can be further complicated due to the fact that APD and ADHD cause similar focus and memory retention challenges.
 The similarities of receptive language disorder (RLD) also complicates diagnosis, but with RLD, the issue relates to an inability to understand the meaning of language, not the sounds of speech.

 How Allison Audiology Identifies Auditory Processing Disorder

 If you suspect that you or a loved one might be struggling with Auditory Processing Disorder, a comprehensive hearing assessment from Allison Audiology and Hearing Aid Center is the first step toward getting the help you need.

 From there, if results indicate Auditory Processing Disorder may be present, further examination will be performed.